Larger Greedy Sums for Reverse Partially Greedy Bases: Introduction

-To prove Theorem \ref{m8}, we need to characterize characterize ($\lambda$, RPGII) bases with the introduction of the so-called reverse partial symmetry for largest coefficients (Definition \ref{d1}).
-As a corollary of our characterization, we characterize bases that satisfy \eqref{e1} with constant $\mathbf C = 1$ (or $1$-($1$, RPGII) bases) in the same manner as Berasategui et al. characterized $1$-strong partially greedy bases \cite{BBL}.
+To prove Theorem \ref{m8}, we need to characterize $\lambda$-RPG2 bases with the introduction of the so-called reverse partial symmetry for largest coefficients (Definition \ref{d1}).
+As a corollary of our characterization, we characterize bases that satisfy \eqref{e1} w.const $\mathbf C = 1$ in the same manner as Berasategui et al. characterized strong partially greedy bases w.const $1$ \cite{BBL}.